Do Androids Dream of Electric Sheep?

 There have been numerous reviews written on the novel, Do Androids Dream of Electric Sheep?

 "My major preoccupation, is to question, what is reality?"

 Phillip K. Dick

-Phillip K. Dick was born in Chicago in 1928.
+Philip K. Dick was born in Chicago in 1928.
 He attended the University of Berkeley, but dropped out rather than participate in ROTC training.
 Remaining in California he began writing professionally in 1952, ultimately producing thirty-six novels and five short story collections.
 He won the 1962 Hugo Award for The Man in the High Castle, and the 1974 John.
-W. Campbell Award for My tears the policeman said.
+W. Campbell Award for My Tears the Policeman Said.
 Dick died in 1982 of heart failure following a stroke.

 Do Androids dream of electric sheep explores themes of virtual reality, consciousness, what it means to be human and empathy.

 Access background information on the major themes of the novel to enhance your understanding.

 This information is from books in our Infobase ebook collection which is accessible on and off site.